September is a weird produce month don’t you think?

 - Toss the sliced plums with the spices and set aside.
 In a large bowl, stir together the flour, 1 tablespoon sugar and baking powder.
 Add the cubes of butter and use a pastry blender, knife or your hands to cut the butter in until coarse crumbs form.
 Stir in 1/2 teaspoon of vanilla, 2 tablespoons cream and an egg.
 Continue to stir for a few seconds of until well combined.
 (But not necessarily perfectly smooth.)

 - Turn the dough into the bottom of the pain and press in with your fingers.
 Arrange the spiced plums over the dough.
-Bake for 20-25 minutes.
+Bake for 20-25 minutes on top of a sheet pan.

 - While cake is baking prep the custard by whisking together the 1/2 cup of cream, 1/2 cup of sugar, vanilla and egg.